steven2303/UdacityAWSMachineLearning/Project1/report-template.md

 ### Create a line plot showing the top model score for the three (or more) training runs during the project.

 ![model_train_score.png](img/model_train_score.png)
+In the beginning, with our basic setup, the score was -52.83.
+But when we added some new variables, things got better, and our score improved to -30.245.
+Then, we tried hyperparameter tuning, and the score changed to -32.74.
+Interestingly, this score is a bit worse than when we just added new variables.
+This could mean that our model was getting too tailored to our training data and might not do as well with new, unseen data – a situation we often refer to as overfitting.

 ### Create a line plot showing the top kaggle score for the three (or more) prediction submissions during the project.

 ![model_test_score.png](img/model_test_score.png)

-## Summary

-**Model test score graph**
 The data shows how a model's score improved in a Kaggle competition through different steps.
 At first, the model got a score of 1.79937 using basic data.
 Adding more details to the model helped a lot, dropping the score to 0.69288.
 Fine-tuning the settings (hyperparameter optimization) made the model even better, first lowering the score to 0.52244 and then a bit more to 0.5122.

-The biggest jump in performance came from adding new details, while further fine-tuning brought smaller, gradual improvements.
+## Summary